Mardoqueu/calc-front/README.md

    npm run dev
    ```

-5. **Access the application:** Open your web browser and navigate to the URL provided by the terminal, typically `http://localhost:3000` or similar.
+5. **Access the application:** Open your web browser and navigate to the URL provided by the terminal.